 "Thank you for your leadership, wisdom, advice and shared experience.
 I felt very relieved that we were in the hands of someone who is a professional in this area and who has had many clients with similar issues as our organizations.
 I felt that you were sensitive throughout the process.
 Your handling of everyone involved was very professional and direct."

 I love my work but when it's time to play, I have several passions.

 Gardening.
-After talking to lots of people throughout the day I enjoy being in the garden.
+After speaking with many people throughout the day, I enjoy being in the garden.
 I even love pulling weeds.
 I am a kinesthetic learner so I need to be active.
 I am also aesthetic.
 I love the look and beauty of flowers and plants.

 Walking and Biking.
 Being active is so important to me and it is a great stress reliever.
 I live near a regional park which is connected to a path right behind my house.
 I also try to do a little cross country skiing in the winter.

 Dinner with Friends and Family.
 My husband Jim and I appreciate a great meal and wonderful conversation.
 We have both grown in our ability to savor these simple pleasures in life.

 The Performing Arts.
-Our son is directing his first off-Broadway play in New York City (September 2019).
+Our son is a director and associate director of off-Broadway plays in New York City.
 Our son's career in the performing arts has exposed us to such depth and breadth in the arts and has deepened our appreciation of the talents of those who feel called to this type of vocation.
 While I am not very artistic I feel great joy and admiration for those who are and who share their gifts to change the world.